A COMMON QUESTION MANY CUSTOMERS ARE ASKING...

 "The choice is yours.
 Each door offers something different.
 Each has specific advantages.
-Tell us your situation, then we can better advise you.
-The bottom line: it's the customers choice.
+Tell us your situation so we can better advise you.
+The bottom line, it's the customer's choice.
 Only Schweiss Doors gives you that advantage.
 Schweiss Doors already has a long history in the door world.
-We are the 1st choice for thousands of customers and our Hydraulic Doors are creating a great interest.
-With either door you get Schweiss Quality.
+We are the first choice for thousands of customers and our Hydraulic Doors are creating great interest.
+With either door, you get Schweiss Quality.
 Talk with us first and we can make your decision easier...
 Hydraulic or Bifold!"

 At airports with hangars located on each side of the taxiway, keep the door open or closed (not half open) to avoid damaging wings as planes taxi by the front of your hangar door.

 For Safety Reasons:

 Windows are Recommended...

 Schweiss recommends that all One-Piece® hydraulic doors have windows in the doorframes.
 Windows will make any obstructions in front of the door visible to the operator before opening the door.